Introduction

 What is needed is a new type of design instrument.
 We need tools for search and exploration, rather than simply control and execution.
 These tools must ultimately redefine the process of design: the designer will work in an iterative feedback loop with the machine, moderating processes, and incorporating feedback, surprises and proposals.
 Knowledge and experience are acquired through search, demanding heuristics that work in the absence of categorization.

 As of yet, we have countless tools to increase our efficiency and precision.
-Why not also create tools that serve as our muse, that inspire us and help us to be creative?
+Why not create tools that serve as our muse, that inspire us and help us to be creative?
 Tools to draw the undrawable, and to imagine the unimaginable.

 What we stand to gain are entirely new spatial and haptic experiences.
 A playful design that stimulates the senses, elicits curiosity, and invites interaction.
 A design environment that simultaneously allows control and surprise, and that embraces and celebrates the unforeseen.